object-oriented-python/object-oriented-programming/doc/source/5_abstract_data_types.rst

         larger buffer is reserved, the contents of the sequence are copied over, and the original buffer is returned to the system.

+    introspection
+        The ability to inspect the implementation of a program from inside that program while it is running.

     queue
     FIFO (first in, first out)
         An :term:`abstract data type` representing an ordered sequence